 All businesses must have a designated ‘Responsible Person’ who is responsible for making sure that anything set out in a fire risk document is carried out and all necessary action is taken to prevent fires, injury or death if a fire happens.
 All businesses must complete a fire assessment as part of their Health & Safety requirements and it must be documented when the business employs more than 4 people.

 Not all businesses will need a full fire alarm system, however, a domestic fire alarm and carbon monoxide detector can easily be fitted by yourself if it is not a legal requirement to have a full system installed.

-The Regulatory Reform (Fire Safety) Order 2005 details everything you need to know as a business in regards to fire safety, it is a lengthy document which a good fire assessment company will explain the main points and considerations for you and your business.
+The Regulatory Reform (Fire Safety) Order 2005 details everything you need to know as a business in regards to fire safety, it is a lengthy document and a good specialist fire company will explain the main points and considerations for you and your business.

 As a Business why would I not need a fire alarm system?